 Then, once again, press Ctrl+X, press Y to save and hit Enter.

 After that, you will need to restart the IPSEC serivce by entering sudo ipsec restart

-5. The setup is over and you can try connecting to your created IKEv2 connection.
+The setup is complete.
+You can try connecting to your created IKEv2 connection.

-To connect to the server, enter sudo ipsec up test
+To connect to the VPN server, enter sudo ipsec up test

 Instead of test, use the name of the connection that you’ve entered in the /etc/ipsec.conf file.

-That is it, you are now connected to ProtonVPN services via IKEv2 protocol.
-If you want to terminate the connection to the server, enter this command:
+Congratulations!
+You connected to ProtonVPN via the IKEv2 protocol.
+If you want to terminate your connection to the server, enter this command:

 sudo ipsec down test

-(Instead of test us the name of your connection)
+(Instead of test use the name of your connection)